Table of Contents

 "to be as simple as possible, delivering the richest data possible, using the smallest memory/CPU footprint possible, but without in any way compromising the basic fundamental task of delivering quote and trade updates as fast as the state of the art allows."

 Each data field in the memory blocks passed to your callback function was selected based on this philosophy.
 You will discover many fields available with each quote/trade update in NxCore Feed that you will not find in any other feed.
 An understandable initial reaction is that this extra information impacts update performance and NxCoreAPI would be even faster if it had to update less.
-But in fact, this is not the case: the organization of the data and each fields impact on speed (latency) was exhaustively scrutinized before making the selection for inclusion.
+But this is not the case: the organization of the data and each fields impact on speed (latency) was exhaustively scrutinized before making the selection for inclusion.
 Since these fields are already available with each update, just sitting in memory for immediate use, you will find there is much less work that you have do to (and much less CPU time you need to consume), and the overall effect with be significant faster record processing.
-One simple example to illustrate this:

 NxCore Server Components

-NxCore Feed Processor
+NxCore Feed Processors

 NxCore Feed Server